 You also want a roomy, comfortable toe box—the part of the shoe housing your toes, which needs to be spacious enough to let you move and flex.
 Crowded toes will make a short walk feel like an entity.
 And to keep your ankle happy, look for soft and strong support in the back of the shoe.
 Pinch the ankle of the shoe.
 If it folds easily and feels like a sock puppet, it won’t have the support high-arched walkers need.

-Best walking shoes for men with high arches: Skechers Men’s GOwalk Arch Fit Idyllic Sneaker
+Best for high arches: Skechers Men’s GOwalk Arch Fit Idyllic Sneaker

 The GOwalk Arch Fit evens out the weight placed on your heel and ankle, making it one of the best Skechers shoes, or shoes in general, with arch support.
 It’s also great for any type of foot.
 The Skechers shoes’ heel is raised enough to take the force of a step and spread it out to the entire foot.
 It also has great cushioning across the entire shoe and there is plenty of room for toes to move.
 The lightweight men’s Skechers shoes hold up on long walks or long workdays and the mesh knit fabric keeps your foot cool and comfortable through any workout.

 Why it’s so hard to measure the width of men’s walking shoes

 The best walking shoe for men must have the best fit.
 But if you tried to decipher online width charts or read labels on shoe boxes, you know it’s not as easy as it seems to size.
 Part of the reason is that there’s no official, set-in-stone, absolute way all shoes are measured.
 Not only do women’s and men’s sizes not line up, but men’s widths can mean different things depending on the country and the shoe company.